ippas/ifpan-janrod-spatial/README.md

 These steps are aimed at preparing a file containing information about peaks that a peak belongs to gene or ltr, information to the nearest gene, and also information about a strand of a peak, therefore, coverage was counted for each peak.

 Script arguments:
-  - -\-gene-bed - file contain infromation about gene
+  - -\-gene-bed - Path to the gene BED file
-  - -\-ltr-bed - file contain information about ltr
+  - -\-ltr-bed - Path to the LTR BED file
-  - -\-macs-dir - indicate path to results from MACS3
+  - -\-macs-dir - Path to the peaks file obtained by MACS3
-  - -\-data-dir	- indicate where are needed files and output dir for `peaks-annotate-sort.bed`
+  - -\-data-dir	- Path to the data directory
-  - -\-number-threads - number of threads to use
+  - -\-number-threads - Number of threads to use (default: 1)

 ##### [bed2gtf-spaceranger.py](https://github.com/ippas/ifpan-janrod-spatial/blob/master/preprocessing/bed2gtf-spaceranger.py)
 The script convert `bed` to `gtf` file.

 Script arguments:
   - -\-input - input file
   - -\-output - output file

 ## Analysis